nathan-sheffield/nathan-sheffield.github.io/music.md

 </audio>

 ## Wollaston
 I took a class called "Electronic Music Composition" -- here's an example of the sort of thing we did.
-The degree to which this sort of thing counts as music is perhaps open to debate, but I definitely learned some useful DAW tricks as the class progressed.
+The degree to which this counts as music is perhaps open to debate, but I definitely learned some useful DAW tricks as the class progressed.
 <audio controls class="audio-embed">
   <source src="/assets/wollaston.wav" type="audio/mpeg">
   Your browser does not support the audio element.
 This content is only supported in Wollaston.